arun-kr-reddy/notes/cplusplus.md

   - **`volatile`:** variable may be changed by something external to the program at any time so must be re-read from memory every time (don't keep in cache) it is accessed, `const volatile` used for read-only status registers
   - **`restrict`:** is an optimization hint to compiler that during a pointer's lifetime no other pointer will access the same memory
   - **`_Atomic`:** variable have guaranteed read-modify-write operation in single instruction
-  free from data races so can be used in reentrant functions & in ISR that interrupt it
+  free from data races so can be used in reentrant functions & again in the ISR that interrupt it
     ```cpp
     #include <stdatomic.h>